Purpleknife/OnePass/README.md

 ## Setup
 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
-2. Update the `.env` file with your correct local information (username, password, database, port), plus your secret token for JWT.
+2. Update the `.env` file with your correct local information (username, password, database, port), your secret info for Cookie-Session, plus your secret token for JWT.
 3. Install dependencies: `npm i` in both `front-end` and `back-end` folders.
 4. Reset database: `npm run db:reset`
 5. `cd back-end` then `npm start` to run the Server in port 8080, and `cd front-end` to run the App in port 3000.